 Dog Bite Injuries of the Eye

 Fortunately, most dog bites are minor and are easily treated.
 About 44,000 facial bites occur each year, of which 16,000 are considered severe.
-The most involved body areas are the lips, cheeks, and nose; orbital and periorbital injuries make up about 4-8 percent of cases.
+The most involved body areas are the lips, cheeks, and nose.
+Eye injuries make up about 4-8 percent of cases.

 Most severe facial bites occur in children.
 Over half of these bites occur in children under the age of 5 years and two-thirds occur in children under the age of 10.
 Males and females are equally affected.
 Possible explanations for the age distribution include the short stature of children and inexperience with dogs.